cedlemo/ocaml-backend-rest-api-notes/README.md

 Hello, toto!
 ```

-See full source in the directory: backend-1
+See full sources in the directory: backend-1

 ### A backend that handles GET POST PUT and DELETE http requests